GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 ### Access MariaDB Galera Cluster within the network

-You can connect to MariaDB without exposing it to public access, using the `mysql` command line interface.
+You can connect to MariaDB without exposing it to public access, by using the `mysql` command line interface.
 You can connect directly to the MariaDB Pod, or use a client Pod.

 #### Connect directly to the MariaDB Pod